r-wbr/bicep-advanced-toolset/README.md

 ![logo](/img/logo256.png)

-The **Bicep Advanced Toolset (BAT)** provides a set of user defined functions, data types and library files to simplify the creation of resources and implementing a naming and tagging convention.
-These functions and data types are used work threw shared bicep files, which are used in main templates with the *import* function.
+The **Bicep Advanced Toolset (BAT)** provides a set of archetypes to simplify the creation and configuration of resources before a single template is written.
+The archetypes consist of user defined functions, data types and library files.
+The toolset helps implementing a consistent naming and tagging convention which can be fully integrated in every template.

+> [!CAUTION]
+> For the toolset to function, experimental features must be activated in the bicep config file!

+# Features

+- Name Generator: The name generator enables the creation of consistent resource names, for all occasions.
+- Name Patterns: Four different pre-defined name patterns are included:
+  - Default 1: Prefix-Name-Region-Suffix
+  - Default 2: Prefix-Name-Region-Environment-Suffix
+  - Extended 1: Prefix-Name-Region-Suffix
+  - Extended 2: Prefix-Name-Region-Environment-Suffix
+- Library Files: Centralized and shared storage of information and values.

+## Archetypes

-# Resources
+### Resources

 The archetype **resources** include four different naming patterns for defining resource names, as well as the associated data types.
 Each pattern consists of functions to generate a generic, special or unique name, where in the special and unique name hyphens are excluded.
 The abbreviations for resource types are stored in the library file.